pebblecode/pebblecode.github.io/events/insurance/seminar-insurance-july_19.md

 seminar-subtitle: In the trenches
 seminar-intro-paragraphs:
  - "<a href='http://pebblecode.com'>pebble {code}</a> and <a href='http://www.ingenin.com/'>Ingenin</a> invite you to join us for a breakfast seminar at <a href='http://searcys.co.uk/venues/the-gherkin/'>Searcys</a> in the Gherkin to discuss the future of technology and innovation in insurance."
- - "<a href='http://pebblecode.com'>pebble {code}</a> is a digital product innovation consultancy with expertise in UX, design and Lean product development, <a href='http://www.ingenin.com/'>Ingenin</a> helps forward thinking insurers create innovative propositions for the constantly connected consumer by helping insurers benefit from disruptive technologies and business models."
+ - "<a href='http://pebblecode.com'>pebble {code}</a> is a digital product innovation consultancy with expertise in UX, design and Lean product development. <a href='http://www.ingenin.com/'>Ingenin</a> helps forward thinking insurers create innovative propositions for the constantly connected consumer by advising on disruptive technologies and business models."
- - "There will be a short keynote from <a href='https://uk.linkedin.com/in/manjitrana'>Manjit Rana</a>, Founder & CEO of <a href='http://www.ingenin.com/'>Ingenin</a>, followed by a roundtable discussion, chaired by <a href='http://pebblecode.com'>pebble {code}'s</a> CEO, <a href='https://www.linkedin.com/in/tobyhunt'>Toby Hunt</a>, for a small number of industry movers and shakers to facilitate connections and debate, and ultimately uncover the secret sauce for making innovation happen in insurance."
+ - "There will be a short keynote from <a href='https://uk.linkedin.com/in/manjitrana'>Manjit Rana</a>, Founder & CEO of <a href='http://www.ingenin.com/'>Ingenin</a>, followed by a roundtable discussion, chaired by <a href='http://pebblecode.com'>pebble {code}</a> Co-founder, <a href='https://www.linkedin.com/in/tobyhunt'>Toby Hunt</a>.
+We have invited a small number of industry movers and shakers to facilitate connections and debate, and ultimately uncover the secret sauce for making innovation happen in insurance."
  - "We are extremely excited about the new opportunities innovative digital solutions can provide in the insurance space and we look forward to discussing it with you."
- - "We hope you can join us - click below to register."
+ - "We hope you can join us - click below to register, and <a href='http://pebblecode.com/events/insurance-seminar/'>here</a> to check out a short video of our last event."
 eventbright-url: "https://www.eventbrite.co.uk/e/innovation-in-insurance-tickets-26147397570"